 Who doesn’t love a tart and lemony slice of cheesecake on a hot summer’s day?
 Even better, it doesn’t have refined sugars- it has a couple of low-calorie sweeteners!

 In the meringue part of this recipe, it contains egg whites, a little bit of vanilla and some allulose to give it that hint of sweetness it needs.
 Because allulose was used in the lemon curd, the cheesecake can be refrigerated without worrying about it crystalizing.
 Also, since we used allulose in the meringue, you can toast it just like you would meringue made with sugar.

 Between the sweetness of the meringue and the tartness from all of the lemon components, this dessert will make all of the lemon lovers in the world extremely happy!

 We all remember this childhood favorite as being that fun, fluffy sweet snack to sneak afterschool.
 What we don’t remember (or likely acknowledge) is all of the sugar it contains.

 With this keto marshmallow recipe, you can replace the table sugar with allulose to make the sugary syrup you need to make this treat.

 If you didn’t know store-bought jams and jellies can be full of a lot of unnecessary sugar and send your blood sugars through the roof.

-With this strawberry jam, I tried so many different sweetener options but allulose was the best one to use in this recipe.
+With this strawberry jam, (or blackberry) I tried so many different sweetener options but allulose was the best one to use in this recipe.
 Not only did it have the traditional sticky, jam-like texture, but the flavor was on point!